Daniel da Silva (mathematician): Bibliography

 Daniel Augusto da Silva was born in Lisbon on 16 May 1814.
-At the age of 15, he enrolled in Portugal's Royal Navy Academy, where he took courses on Mathematics and Physics.
+At the age of 15, he enrolled in Portugal's Naval School, where he took courses on Mathematics and Physics.
 In 1832 he entered in Portugal's Royal Academy of Marine Guards, and was appointed Navy Officer in 1833.
-After finishing his degree in the Royal Academy in 1835, he enrolled in the Mathematics Faculty of University of Coimbra.
+After finishing his degree in the Naval School in 1835, he enrolled in the Mathematics Faculty of University of Coimbra.
 In 1839, he concluded his bachelor's degree.

-After finishing his studies in Coimbra, Daniel da Silva returned to Lisbon to follow a career in Navy.
-In 1845, the Portugal's Royal Academy of Marine Guards was transformed in the Navy School and Daniel was appointed as a substitute teacher there.
-In 1848, he became Full Professor of Navy School.
+After finishing his studies in Coimbra, Daniel da Silva returned to Lisbon to follow a career in the navy.
+In 1845, the Portugal's Royal Academy of Marine Guards was transformed in the Naval School, and da Silva was appointed as a substitute teacher there.
+In 1848, he became Full Professor of the Naval School.

 Contributions to Mathematics

 The inclusion–exclusion principle was stated and proved for the first time by Daniel da Silva in his memoir Propriedades geraes e resolução das congruências binomias: Introducção ao estudo da theoria dos numeros (General properties and direct resolution of binomial congruences), presented to the Lisbon Academy of Sciences in 1852 and published in 1854.